Jane Vandenburgh: Biography

-A fifth-generation Californian, she was born in Berkeley and grew up in Redondo Beach and in the San Fernando Valley.
+Jane Vandenburgh was born in Berkeley, California and grew up in Redondo Beach and in the San Fernando Valley.
+She is a fifth-generation Californian.

 She holds a bachelor's degree in English literature from California State University Long Beach (1971) and a master's degree (1978) in English literature with a specialization in creative writing from San Francisco State University.
 The title story of her master's thesis, The Salisbury Court Reporter, won the Katherine Anne Porter Prize for fiction in 1981.
 Her publisher is Counterpoint Press.

-Vandenburgh is the author of two novels, Failure to Zig-Zag (Farrar, Straus and Giroux 1989), The Physics of Sunset (Pantheon 1999), and two books of memoir, A Pocket History of Sex in the Twentieth Century (Counterpoint 2009) and The Wrong Dog Dream: A True Romance(Counterpoint, 2013), which is an intense parallel narrative of dog ownership and a new marriage while living in Washington, DC.
+Vandenburgh is the author of two novels, Failure to Zig-Zag (Farrar, Straus and Giroux 1989), The Physics of Sunset (Pantheon 1999), and two books of memoir, A Pocket History of Sex in the Twentieth Century (Counterpoint 2009), and The Wrong Dog Dream: A True Romance (Counterpoint, 2013), which is an intense parallel narrative of dog ownership and a new marriage while living in Washington, D.C.